<>

 There is also a handy exercise you might want to try when you’re experiencing cravings as it can really help you pinpoint if you’re hungry or it’s simply a pesky craving.

+To start, choose a neutral food to test yourself — for example, a piece of fruit for something sweet or rice crackers for savoury.
 If you are willing to eat it, it might be real hunger.
 If you’re not interested at all and you’re wanting something else, it’s most likely a craving.

 The point of this exercise isn’t to challenge your cravings every single time.
 If your cravings will not go away, it’s completely fine to give into them once in a while.
 Listen to your body as it knows best!